-The team had to build special lenses and special camera gear to get the camera close enough to the Enterprise model.
+The team had to build special lenses and camera gear to get the camera close enough to the Enterprise model.
 They added a little astronaut and several shuttles to the scene to establish scale.

 The drydock reappeared in Star Trek II: The Wrath of Khan.
 Due to that movie’s limited budget, footage had to be recycled from The Motion Picture.

-It also appeared in Star Trek Generations, when Industrial Light and Magic heavily modified it for the scene in which the Enterprise-B leaves drydock.
+It also appeared in Star Trek Generations, when Industrial Light and Magic heavily modified it for the scene in which Enterprise-B leaves drydock.